-- Citations in policies, government papers, texts, as well as research outputs are positive indicators of impact. - Journals and impact in education have long lag times, with citations often not appearing for over two years after publication.
+Citations in policies, government papers, texts, as well as research outputs are positive indicators of impact.

+- Journals and impact in education have long lag times, with citations often not appearing for over two years after publication.
 As such, citations take some time to build for ECRs.
 Again, the sub-discipline needs to be considered here as some sub-disciplines build citations more quickly than others. - Book and chapter quality can be judged by the publisher (e.g., Springer, Routledge, Open University Press), and the audience of the publication (i.e., academic; student; professional) - 4.
 A general guide to what is expected output post PhD and per year/level (e.g., number and/or kind of publications) as well as what "outstanding" might look like - Many educational researchers (e.g., those conducting field-based studies, multiple time points etc) employ time-intensive research methods.
 Research methods need to be considered when judging the quantity of publications post PhD. - An "Outstanding" PhD output would be 4 or 5 peer reviewed publications, with at least one in a Q1 journal or high-quality edited book publisher, with a minimum of 2 accepted outputs 12 months post completion. - Level A positions in education are rare.
 Level B ECR academics would be publishing 2 articles per year within two years of appointment, the majority being first author.
 Publication sources should be high quality / highly respected. - ECRs are encouraged to apply for funding to establish their research careers, but opportunities will vary depending on the ECR's university.
-It is rare for an education ECR to attract substantial external funding within 3 years of appointment. - An "Outstanding" MQRF applicant would have: - at least 4 high quality publications from their PhD, and an average of two more per year since completion with a majority being first author. - A publication record of between 8 and 10 publications within three years of completion is an outstanding achievement. - Relative to opportunity, it would be expected that they have at least one successful grant application within 2 years of commencing their post PhD appointment.
+It is rare for an education ECR to attract substantial external funding within 3 years of appointment. - An "Outstanding" MQLF applicant would have: - at least 4 high quality publications from their PhD, and an average of two more per year since completion with a majority being first author. - A publication record of between 8 and 10 publications within three years of completion is an outstanding achievement. - Relative to opportunity, it would be expected that they have at least one successful grant application within 2 years of commencing their post PhD appointment.

-Discipline Norms for International Studies
+Discipline Norms for Languages and Cultures

-The discipline of International Studies within the School of Social Sciences comprises the subsections of Chinese Studies, Croatian Studies, French and Francophone Studies, German Studies, Italian Studies, Japanese Studies, Modern Greek Studies, Polish Studies, Russian Studies and Spanish and Latin American Studies.
-Scholars in the discipline undertake research in a variety of fields including linguistics, literature studies as well as historical, socio-political and cultural studies.
-Therefore, International Studies cannot be seen as representing one discipline.
+The Discipline of Languages and Cultures comprises the subsections of Chinese Studies, Croatian Studies, French and Francophone Studies, German Studies, Italian Studies, Japanese Studies, Modern Greek Studies, Russian Studies and Spanish and Latin American Studies.
+Research focuses on the nexus of language and culture, broadly conceived.
+Scholars in the department reflect sector norms for languages and cultures in that they undertake research in a variety of disciplines including linguistics, literature/film studies, translation, anthropology, and cultural studies.
+Therefore, Languages and Cultures cannot be seen as representing or contributing to a single field of research, and research outputs are frequently in multi-coded journals or multidisciplinary books.